gitlabhq/gitlab-ci/doc/builds_configuration/docker.md

 ```

 #### How to enable overwritting?
-To have that feature working you have to **enable it first** (it's disabled by default for security reasons), by hand modyfing runner configuration: `config.toml`.
-In section where is the `[runners.docker]` definition of your runner you have to specify what images are allowed to be picked from `.gitlab-ci.yml`:
+To have that feature working you have to **enable it first** (it's disabled by default for security reasons).
+You can do that by hand modyfing runner configuration: `config.toml`.
+Please go to section where is `[runners.docker]` definition for your runner.
+Add `allowed_images` and `allowed_services` to specify what images are allowed to be picked from `.gitlab-ci.yml`:
 ```
 [runners.docker]
   image = "ruby:2.1"
   allowed_images = ["ruby:*", "python:*"]
   allowed_services = ["mysql:*", "redis:*"]
 ```

-This allows you to use in your `.gitlab-ci.yml` any image that matches above wildcards, so: any `ruby` and `python` version, but not any other image.
+This enables you to use in your `.gitlab-ci.yml` any image that matches above wildcards.
+You will be able to pick any `ruby` and `python` version, but not any other image.
 The same apply for services.

 If you are courageous enough, because you run it for your personal or trusted projects, you can make it fully open and accept everything:
 ```
 [runners.docker]
   image = "ruby:2.1"